luczsoma/HungarianDiceware/README.md

 ## What is Diceware?

 [Diceware](https://theworld.com/~reinhold/diceware.html) is a method for picking secure but easy-to-remember passphrases.
 It selects words from a purpose-built Diceware word list randomly, using dice.
-The list is indexed by five-digit numbers, all digits being between one and six: the outcomes of five dice rolls select a word from the list for the passphrase.
+The list is indexed by five-digit numbers, all digits being between one and six: the outcome of five dice rolls selects a word from the list for the passphrase.

 ## Why is it secure?